 LitSpace St. Petersburg Writer’s Residency

-Our goal is to foster writers from around the country and world, enrich St. Petersburg’s literary culture, and connect it to the broader literary world.
-Therefore, we invite applications from anywhere in the world, though we can only read applications and writing samples in English, and provide the same financial support regardless of a fellows’ travel expenses.
+Our goal is to foster writers from around the country and the world, enrich St. Petersburg’s literary culture, and connect it to the broader literary world.
+Therefore, we invite applications from anywhere in the world.
+However, we can only read applications and writing samples in English, and provide the same financial support regardless of a fellows’ travel expenses.

 While a track record of publication will be a plus for applicants, we are eager to recognize and foster excellent writers with limited publication histories.

 The residency is two weeks long, from April 8-22, 2018.

 Applications must be received in full by December 15th, 2017.